openmucextensions/gateway/README.md

 ```

 The example contains a single wiring defined by the `wiring` element.
 The sub-elements declare the input channel id as well as the output channel id of the wiring.

+The configuration file will be read at bundle activation and all declared wirings will be applied.
+During runtime, a file watcher recognizes changes in the config file and applies them automatically.